typings/typings/README.md

 Where `typings/{main,browser}.d.ts` is a compilation of references to installed definitions.
 Main and browser typings are written to separate directories for `tsconfig.json` exclude support - you can completely exclude either the primary or browser typings.

+## Contributing

+The scripts to build the project are in `package.json`.
+Namely, `npm run test` and `npm run build`.
+To make compilation work the first time, you'll need to install Typings globally.
+Yes, it's recursive.
+Use `npm install -g typings` and run `typings install` before building, or look in `.travis.yml` for how Typings bootstraps itself.

 ## License

 MIT